Rainbow CSV: Main features

 Content-based separator autodetection

-Rainbow CSV will run spreadsheet autodetection algorithm for all "Plain Text" files.
-In most cases this is a very cheap operation because autodetection would stop after checking only 1-2 topmost lines.
+Rainbow CSV will run spreadsheet autodetection algorithm for all "Plain Text" and "*.csv" files.
+In most cases this is a very cheap operation because autodetection usually stops after checking only 1-2 topmost lines.

-To disable autodetection for the current file press "Rainbow OFF" button inside the status line.
+If the autodetection algorithm made an error and highlighted non-csv file, you can press "Rainbow OFF" button inside the status line.

 CSVLint consistency check